Johnvelentzas/Data-structures-project-2/README.md

 Greedy Decreasing algorithm.
 The secont algorithm sorts all the incoming disks from biggest to smallest then executes the first algorithm.

-The second algorithm is noticeably slower than the first especially when sorting a lot of folders.
+The second algorithm is somewhat slower than the first especially when sorting a lot of folders.
-It can get up to 10 times slower than the first algorithm.

 The second algorithm is up to 16% more effective at storing disks.
 Its effectiveness is a logarithmic curve begging from 0 with a noticeable limit at 16%.